macloo/to-do-list-localstorage/README.md

 ![Screen capture: List keys in localStorage](images/keys-localStorage.png)

+### Aug.
+26

+~~I have a bug: The alert "You don't have a To Do list on this device.
+Use the form to create your first item" pops up twice when you have no To Do list yet, and continues to appear after you have a To Do list.~~

+Fixed.
+This bug turned out to be a problem with hide/show, because of the hidden text and the [more]/[less] option.
+I was inserting the alert twice because of the way I used jQuery `.after()`.

+Also today, I bundled the main operation into a function (named `main`) and rearranged the code in the JS file (`main.js`) so that functions are all at the top and event listeners are at the bottom.

 ### Feb.
 5

 This project is now complete.
 Of course, one could do more things with a To Do list app, but I've done everything I set out to do with this: